davidayalas/hugolifycms/README.md

 # Hugo + NetlifyCMS = Hugolifycms

-This tutorial demostrates how to integrate Hugo site and Netlify CMS, with N levels (nested sections/folders).
+This tutorial demonstrates how to integrate Hugo generated site and Netlify CMS, with N levels (nested sections/folders).
 It will be easily exportable to other [SSG](https://www.staticgen.com/))

 Repo: https://github.com/davidayalas/static-site-uoc/